Traditional 4-H Clubs

 - Location/Times: First Thursday of the month; 7:00-8:00 pm @ Extension Office. *Some activities may be hosted on Saturdays.

-- 4-H Teen Council is active in planning and conducting county 4-H events.
-Meetings, committee work and other activities are ways for the council to involve youth in the affairs of 4-H.
+- 4-H Teen Council: This club plays an active role in planning and conducting county 4-H events.
+Through meetings, committee work, and other activities, the council engages youth in the leadership and direction of the 4-H program.

 - Club Leader: Emilou Spruill